gregwalker-pexip/fecc/README.md

 # Getting started

-From a Pexip meeting (VMR), connect (add participant) to a video system supporting Far End Camera Control (FECC) and utilise control to select (& spotlight) a video room.
+From a Pexip meeting (VMR), connect (add participant) to a video system supporting Far End Camera Control (FECC) and utilise control to select (& spotlight) a video room via a web popup for UX control.

 Then use arrow keys (Left\Right\Up\Down) to chnage the camera position.
 Use mouse scroll to zoom In and Out.